arne-munch-ellingsen/Intent-Lifecycle-Managent/src/SlicereportQuestionAnswerAgent/README.md

 ```

 **slice_measurement_QA_agent.py**
 This program is an agent that can be used to ask questions and get answers based on intent reports (e.g. latency measurements for a slice that was created from an intent) stored in knowledge graphs.

+You can see the result of a session in the [ExampleOutput.txt](./ExampleOutput.txt) file.

-It uses Langchain and OpenAI LLM to create the QA agent.
+The program uses Langchain and OpenAI LLM to create the QA agent.
 Note that we have observed that when the graph is large (e.g. thousands of measurements) OpenAI complains that the input is larger than the context window, while at the same time SPARQL queries directly in GraphDB still seems to perform well (with respect to how long it takes to perform them).
 The work was inspired by [this](https://www.ontotext.com/blog/natural-language-querying-of-graphdb-in-langchain/) article from OntoText.